fortran-lang/stdlib/doc/specs/stdlib_stats_distribution_uniform.md

 ### Description

-Cumulative distribution function of the uniform distribution
+Cumulative distribution function of the uniform distribution:

+F(x) = 0             x < loc             for all types uniform distributions

+F(x) = 1             x > loc + scale     for all types uniform distributions

+For random variable x in [loc, loc + scale]:

 F(x) = (x - loc + 1) / (scale + 1);      for discrete uniform distribution.